llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

 additional headers.

  .. note: This macro can only be used in test using C++20 or newer.
 The macro
-          was added at a time where most of lib++'s C++17 support was complete.
+          was added at a time where most of libc++'s C++17 support was complete.
           Since it is not expected to add this to existing tests no effort was taken to make it work in earlier language versions.